twosigma/beaker-sharing-server/README.md

     See the License for the specific language governing permissions and limitations under the License.
 -->
+#Status

+This repositiory is outdated and no longer used by Beaker.

 #Provenance

 This is a fork of https://github.com/ipython/nbviewer